Holy Trinity Catholic High School (Fort McMurray)

 Holy Trinity Catholic High School is a Roman Catholic middle school / high school operated in Fort McMurray, Alberta by the Fort McMurray Catholic School District.
 It includes a Suncor Energy Performing Arts Theatre used for both school and general purposes.
 Class start times begin at 8:10 with each block lasting 60 minutes for the junior high students, and 90 minutes for the high school students.
 Classes end at 3:00 for both middle and high school.
 The overall school attendance is 1200.

 Name

 Holy Trinity is named by the three sections of the trinity, The Father, The Son, and The Holy Spirit.

 Sports

-The school's sports teams are known as the "Northern Knights"; the mascot is a knight (logo is a knight chess piece).
+The school's sports teams are known as the "Northern Knights" and their mascot is a knight (chess).

 Suncor Energy Center for Performing Arts

 The creation of the facility was funded with the assistance of Suncor Energy and the Regional Municipality of Wood Buffalo who donated $4.5 Million to incorporate a Performing Arts Centre in Holy Trinity High School's Design.

 The centre will serve Holy Trinity and the Fort McMurray Catholic School District as a major instructional space, with many specialized programs focused on Visual and Performing Arts; and as a part of the Regional Municipality's continuing support, the centre will be a cultural hub open for community use.